[Update] Amazon CloudFront now supports WebSocket for VPC origins

 With CloudFront VPC Origins now supporting WebSocket, public subnets can be completely eliminated even when handling WebSocket traffic.

-From both a cost and security perspective, eliminating public subnets is desirable whenever possible.
-If you were unable to adopt VPC Origins because you were using WebSocket, now is a good time to reconsider.
+Both from a cost and security perspective, eliminating public subnets is desirable if possible.
+If you were unable to adopt VPC Origins due to WebSocket usage, now is a good time to reconsider.

-The following AWS Blogs article introducing the steps to migrate from public origins to VPC Origins should also be helpful.
+The AWS Blogs also has an article introducing steps to migrate from public origins to VPC Origins, which may be helpful.

-The recommended approach appears to be the method using CloudFront continuous deployment, as introduced in the following article.
+The recommended approach appears to be the method using CloudFront continuous deployment, also introduced in the following article.

 I hope this article helps someone.